Nutrition Counseling to build a healthy relationship with food, body, and self

 I believe in a non-diet, evidence-based approach to nutrition and wellness.
 Since you are a whole person with unique needs, your preferences, genetics and lifestyle must be considered when working to create long lasting change that is in accordance with your values.

 Since thoughts, feelings, and emotions often have a great impact on eating behaviors, exploring them with self-compassion instead of guilt and shame is essential for sustainable changes to occur.
-I look forward to helping you overcome your obstacles and develop a nourishing relationship with your food and body.
+I look forward to helping you overcome your obstacles and develop a nourishing relationship with your body and food.

 "If what you are doing for your physical health is negatively impacting your mental, emotional, or social health, it’s not healthy anymore."